Zygo/bees/docs/btrfs-kernel.md

   concurrent umount of the filesystem), but the underlying problems that trigger the `WARN_ON` are [not trivial to fix](https://www.spinics.net/lists/linux-btrfs/msg87752.html).

+  The warnings can be especially voluminous when bees is running.

   Workarounds:

   1. mount with `-o noflushoncommit`